cloudmesh-community/sp19-222-96/notebook.md

 * viewed relationships of how well (or not well) data was coorelating with biology classifications on 3D graphs
 * Small session over parallel computing for K means

+# 4/9
+* went through general optimization problems
+* continous vs discrete parameters

-# 4/9 through end of Semester
+# 4/11 through end of Semester
 * work time and questions on project